Comic book convention: Alley Talley and other gatherings of 1964

 On March 21–22, 1964, the first annual "Alley Tally" by ACBFC members was organized by Bails at his house in Detroit, with the purpose of counting "the Alley Award ballots for 1963".
 This became notable in retrospect as the first major gathering of comics fans, predating the earliest comic book conventions, which were held later in the year.
 Attendees included Ronn Foss, Don Glut, Don and Maggie Thompson, Mike Vosburg, and Grass Green.
-Comics historian Bill Schelly notes that the Alley Tally and "even larger fan meetings in Chicago ... helped build momentum" for these earliest conventions.
+Comics historian Bill Schelly notes that the Alley Tally and "even larger fan meetings in Chicago... helped build momentum" for these earliest conventions.
 (The Chicago gathering occurred May 9–10, 1964; it featured "several dozen" attendees, a dealer room, and film showings.)

-In addition, an unnamed convention held May 24, 1964, in the Hotel Tuller, Detroit, Michigan, was organized by teenagers Robert Brusch and Dave Szurek, with assistance from Bails and members of the Michigan Science Fiction Society.
+In addition, an unnamed convention held May 24, 1964, in the Hotel Tuller in Detroit, was organized by teenagers Robert Brusch and Dave Szurek, with assistance from Bails and members of the Michigan Science Fiction Society.
 This gathering featured about 80 fans of the comic book medium.

 New York Comicon

 The first recorded "official" comic book convention occurred in 1964 in New York City.
-Known as the "New York Comicon", it was held July 24, 1964, at the Workman's Circle Building.
+Known as the "New York Comicon", it was held July 24, 1964, at the Workman's Circle Building in Manhattan.
 A one-day convention organized by 16-year-old Bernie Bubnis and fellow enthusiast Ron Fradkin, official guests of the Tri-State Con included Steve Ditko, Flo Steinberg, and Tom Gill.
 Reports were of over 100 attendees.
 A 16-year-old George R. R. Martin attended the convention and claimed to be the first person who signed up for the event.